mluizaa00/KotlinBenchmarkJMH/benchmarks/PatternAndRegexCompile/README.md

 ## Test 2: Small Pattern

 How much is `Pattern`/`Regex` compile time affected by the pattern complexity?
 Let's find out.
-For this test, I've chosen a simple pattern to validate date format.
+For this test, I've chosen a simple pattern to validate date format ([source](https://stackoverflow.com/a/22061879/9134906)).

 ## Results